HenryHenryYan/AI-Assisted-HCT-microfluidic-particle-detection/README.md

 1. Install dependencies: `pip install -r requirements.txt`
 2. Run the optimizer: `python hough_optimizer_final.py`

+**IMPORTANT:** The images provided in this repository are for demonstration only.
+To use this code with your own experiments:
+* Place your image files in the same folder.
+* Open `hough_optimizer_final.py` and update the `image_circle_dict1` with your own filenames and manual particle counts.

 ## Citation
 If you use this code in your research, please cite our publication:

 [Insert your Paper DOI or Citation here once published]